theproadam/renderXF/README.md

 Shader myShader = new Shader(VertexShader, FragmentShader, GLRenderMode.Line, GLExtraAttributeData.None);

 ```
 For performance reasons, renderXF has its own built in camera position and rotation transformation system.
-It can be disabled via  SetOverrideCameraTransform() method.
+It can be disabled via the SetOverrideCameraTransform() method.
 However the XYZ to XY transform systems are not programmable.

 ```c#
 unsafe void VertexShader(float* OUT, float* IN, int FaceIndex)